Escola da Cidade

 Escola da Cidade (lit.
 City School) is a private, not-for-profit institution of higher learning in São Paulo, Brazil.

 Established in 2001, it offers bachelor's degree and postgraduate programs in architecture and urban planning, as well as non-degree courses in architecture, urbanism, design, and related disciplines.

+Description

-Since March 2020, the School has also operated Fábrica • Escola de Humanidades João Filgueiras Lima (FAEH), a private secondary and vocational school with a focus on the humanities and maker culture.
+Since March 2020, the school has also operated Fábrica • Escola de Humanidades João Filgueiras Lima (FAEH), a private secondary and vocational school focused on the humanities and maker culture.

-The School has no formal rector or dean system; it is operated by Associação Escola da Cidade, a nonprofit association of architects, fine artists, and public intellectuals, and managed by five boards.
-Noted faculty members include Marcio Kogan and Paulo von Poser.
+The school does not follow a traditional rector or dean system.
+Instead, it is managed by Associação Escola da Cidade, a nonprofit association of architects, fine artists, and public intellectuals, governed by five boards.

+Notable faculty members have included Marcio Kogan, Giselle Beiguelman, Paulo von Poser, Fernando Viégas, Sol Camacho and Gabriela de Matos.

-The campus is entirely urban and occupies two buildings in the Vila Buarque neighborhood of central São Paulo, originally designed in the 1940s as apartment blocks by Oswaldo Bratke.
+The campus is entirely urban and consists of two buildings in the Vila Buarque neighborhood of central São Paulo.
+These buildings were originally designed in the 1940s as apartment blocks by architect Oswaldo Bratke.

-In addition to a regular library open to the general public (Biblioteca Vilanova Artigas) and a university press (Editora da Cidade), the School also operates Baú, a "student-run... audiovisual repository of all knowledge produced at Escola da Cidade".
+In addition to a public-access library (Biblioteca Vilanova Artigas) and a university press (Editora da Cidade), the school operates Baú, a student-run audiovisual repository that archives all knowledge produced at Escola da Cidade.
 All content is freely available online.

 Partner institutions

-The undergraduate curriculum for first-year through fourth-year students includes one mandatory overseas trip per semester, in a program known as Escola Itinerante (Itinerant School).
+The undergraduate curriculum includes one mandatory overseas trip per semester for first-through-fourth-year students, as part of the Escola Itinerante (Itinerant School).
 Partner institutions include the University of Buenos Aires, California College of the Arts, London Metropolitan University School of Art, Architecture and Design, École nationale supérieure d'architecture de Paris-La Villette, and Polytechnic University of Milan.

-The School also offers an academic exchange program for visiting scholars.
+The school also offers an academic exchange program for visiting scholars.

 Accreditation

-The School's only degree-granting program, the six-year Bachelor of Architecture and Urban Planning, has been fully accredited by the Brazilian Ministry of Education and Culture since 2001.
-Eight postgraduate programs, all lato sensu, are likewise accredited.
+The school's sole degree-granting program, the six-year Bachelor of Architecture and Urban Planning, has been fully accredited by the Brazilian Ministry of Education and Culture since 2001.
+Additionally, eight lato sensu postgraduate programs are accredited.